akash-network/node/_docs/sdl.md

 This defines a profile named `web` having resource requirements of 2 vCPUs, 2 gigabytes of memory, and 5 gigabytes of disk space available.

-#### profiles.infrastructure
+#### profiles.placement

-`profiles.infrastructure` is map of named datacenter profiles.
+`profiles.placement` is map of named datacenter profiles.
 Each profile specifies required datacenter attributes and pricing configuration for each [compute profile](#profilescompute) that will be used within the datacenter.

 Example: